Query the GA4 Session Last Non-direct Traffic Source in BigQuery

 How does the last non-direct attribution work in GA4?

 So, we went through how the session traffic source is derived.
-How about the last non-direct attribution or Cross-channel last click, as Google has decided to rename it?
+How about the last non-direct attribution or Paid and organic last click, as Google has decided to rename it?

 When looking back to find the last non-direct traffic source, GA4 has a slightly different approach.
 Instead of looking at the first event of each preceding session, GA4 will get the data from the last event that includes traffic source details.